 Add something new to your routine

 Whatever you decide to do, make yourself get out of the house.
+Even if for only a few minutes at a time.
 Despite anxious feelings and fears that might arise, just do it.
-I promise you will not die of panic.
+I promise you will not die from panicking.
 If you need to work up to it, take baby steps and challenge yourself every day to push a little farther.